lucidrains/phenaki-pytorch/README.md

 - [x] make sure maskgit can also support training of images, and make sure it works on local machine
 - [x] also build option for token critic to be conditioned with the text
 - [x] should be able to train for text to image generation first
+- [x] make sure critic trainer can take in cvivit and automatically pass in video patch shape for relative positional bias - make sure critic also gets optimal relative positional bias
+- [x] training code for cvivit
+- [x] move cvivit into own file

 - [ ] unconditional generations (both video and images)
-- [ ] make sure critic trainer can take in cvivit and automatically pass in video patch shape for relative positional bias - make sure critic also gets optimal relative positional bias
 - [ ] add depthwise-convs to cvivit for position generating
 - [ ] wire up accelerate for multi-gpu training for both c-vivit and maskgit
 - [ ] some basic video manipulation code, allow for sampled tensor to be saved as gif
-- [ ] training code for cvivit
 - [ ] add all top of the line research for stabilizing transformers training
 - [ ] bring in concatenative token shift (temporal dimension)
 - [ ] add a DDPM upsampler, either port from imagen-pytorch or just rewrite a simple version here